Netflix/dispatch/docs/user-guide/administration/knowledge.md

 **URI:** The external tag locator (if available).

 **Discoverable:** Dispatch has the ability to do some automatic tag discovery.
 Meaning given a set of predefined tags, it will crawl all incident data available to it and using NLP associate this data to incidents (current incident and retroactively).
-If for some reason a tag is general enough (e.g. "the") that you do not want to make it disoverable, this flag can disable that functionality on an individual tag basis.
+If for some reason a tag is general enough (e.g. "the") that you do not want to make it discoverable, this flag can disable that functionality on an individual tag basis.

 ## Documents